chocolatevanille/chocolatevanille.github.io/README.md

 https://noelbarroncs.com

-This is my mobile-friendly portfolio website for potential employers.
+This is my mobile-friendly portfolio website.
+Come find my resume, learn about my personal life, explore my skills, and see my projects in action!